CentreForDigitalHumanities/I-analyzer/documentation/Frontend-deep-routing-and-state-management.md

 ## Storing model states

-To unify the state management of models, models should extend the `Stored` class.
-This class means the model connects to a `Store` that will keep track of the model's parameters.
+To unify the state management of models, models should extend the [`Stored` class](/frontend/src/app/store/stored.ts).
+Objects in this class connect to a `Store` that will keep track of their parameters.

-Stores are discussed in more detail below, but for now, you just need to know that a store keeps track of data that is updated over time.
+Stores keep track of data that is updated over time, and are explained in more detail below.
 You can connect multiple models to the same store.
 (Usually from different classes.)

 A minimal implementation of a stored model would look something like this: